-NOTE: The security aspects of this procedure are unspecified in this release of the specification.
+NOTE 1: The security aspects of this procedure are unspecified in this release of the specification.

 2. Upon receiving the open service API discover request, if query information is included, the CAPIF core function retrieves the stored service API(s) information as per the query information in the open service API discover request, otherwise all stored service API(s) information is retrieved.
-Further, since the requestor is not a recognized user of CAPIF, the CAPIF core function performs filtering of service APIs information.
+Further, since the requestor is not a recognized user of CAPIF, the CAPIF core function may perform the filtering of service APIs information.

+NOTE 2: The CAPIF core function could filter the service APIs information to return in the response based on implementation specific means and it is unspecified in this release of the specification.

 3. The CAPIF core function sends an open service API discover response to the requestor with the filtered list of service API information.